-ing connections in column 6 and 7 respectively.
+Based on the formula, Table I also lists the total active area consumed by the FPGA tiles and the total area consumed by their routing connections in columns 6 and 7, respectively.
 The total connection area as a percentage of the total FPGA area is shown in column 8.
 As shown, like the connection count, the connection area as a percentage of the total FPGA area increases with increasing W. For small channel widths, the programmable routing connections consist of 10% to 20% of the total FPGA area; for large channel widths, on the other hand, the connection area consists of over 70% of the total FPGA area.
-Most importantly, for the channel width of 20 to 40, which are the typical track counts for the given architecture parameters (i.e. the number of tracks needed to make the circuits route), the programmable routing connections consume a substantial amount (between 55% to 67%) of the total FPGA area.
+Most importantly, for the channel width of 20 to 40, which are the typical track counts for the given architecture parameters (i.e., the number of tracks needed to make the circuits route), the programmable routing connections consume a substantial amount (between 55% and 67%) of the total FPGA area.
 (Note that for the active area calculations, all transistors in the tile are properly sized using the methodology outlined in [13].)

-The large amount of area consumed by the routing connections motivates the multi-bit routing architecture design, which uses more sparse bus-based connections in place of the denser, conventional, bit-based connections.
+The large amount of area consumed by the routing connections motivates the multibit routing architecture design, which uses more sparse bus-based connections in place of the denser, conventional, bit-based connections.
 The area advantage of the bus-based connections over bit-based connections is best illustrated through an example.
-Consider implementing the simple 4 bit-slice datapath circuit, shown in Figure 3(a), using copies of a conventional FPGA tile, shown in Figure 3(b); and also assume that each logic block
+Consider implementing the simple 4-bit-slice datapath circuit, shown in Fig. 3(a), using copies of a conventional FPGA tile, shown in Fig. 3(b); and also assume that each logic block (will be called the conventional logic block in the remainder of this paper) is just large enough to accommodate a single bit-slice of the circuit.
+Fig. 4 shows the conventional FPGA implementation and, as shown, one needs a minimum of four FPGA tiles with four routing tracks per channel in order to implement the logic and transport the input and output signals of the circuit.
+Overall, these four tiles consume 16 input connections, 16 output connections, 32 full-switch block connections, and 16 half-switch block connections.